 - The merchant’s business information

-- Language authorizing the merchant to charge the customer’s card on file
+- Authorizing of language the merchant to charge the customer’s card on file

 - Name and signature of the cardholder